RigoAR/first/README.md

 ## Getting Started

-To get a copy of the project up and running, first clone the project and enter the folder
+To get a copy of the game from github start by cloning the jasondriver/2048 directory as follows

 ```
 git clone https://github.com/jasondriver/2048